ryszardtuora/coreferee/README.md

 5) Male and female names are managed on a cross-linguistic basis because there is no reason why one would not want e.g. a German female name to be recognised within an English text.
 Names are automatically made available to all `RulesAnalyzer` implementations as properties `self.male_names`, `self.female_names`, `self.exclusively_male_names` and `self.exclusively_female_names`.
 If you can locate a suitable names list for the language you are working on that is available under a suitable license, add the attribution to the `LICENSE` file under `common/` and merge your names into the two files.
 Please tidy up the result so that the files are free of duplicates and in alphabetical order.

 6) Create a language-specific directory under `tests/` with a file `test_rules_<ISO 639-1>.py` to test the rules you have written in 3-5).
 Although one of the corresponding files for one of the existing languages is likely to be the best starting point, you should also be sure to test any extra features specific to the language you are working on.
 The test tooling is designed to run each test against all spaCy models specified in `config.cfg`.
-At this stage in development, you will need to add temporarily a parameter `add_coreferee=False` to the call to `get_nlps()` in the `setUp()` method.
-Otherwise, all tests will fail because the test tooling will attempt to add the as yet non-existent Coreferee model to the pipe.
+At this stage in development, you will need to add temporarily a parameter `add_coreferencer=False` to the call to `get_nlps()` in the `setUp()` method.
+Otherwise, all tests will fail because the test tooling will attempt to add the as yet non-existent coreferencer model to the pipe.

 7) Some tests may fail with one of the smaller spaCy models because it produces incorrect syntactic representations rather than because of any issue with your rule code.
 For such cases, a parameter `excluded_nlps` can be specified within a test method to prevent it from being executed with specific spaCy models.

 8) Locate a training corpus or corpora.
 Again, you should make sure that the resulting models can be published under the Apache 2 license.
 Add new loader class(es) for the corpus or corpora to the existing loader classes in the `train/loaders.py` file.
 Loader classes must implement the `GenericLoader` abstract class that is located at the top of this file.
 The job of a loader is to read a specific training corpus format and to create and annotate spaCy documents with coreferences marked within corpora of that format.
 All the data for a single training run should be placed in a single directory; if there are multiple types of training data loaded by different loaders, each loader will need to be able to recognise the data it is required to read by examining the names of the files within the directory.
 It is worth spending some time checking with `print()` statements that the loaders annotate as expected, otherwise the training step that follows has little chance of success!

 9) You are now ready to begin training.
-The training command must be issued from the `coreferee/` root directory.
-Coreferee will place a zip file into `<log-dir>`.
-Alongside the accuracy for each model, the files in the zip file show the coreference chains produced for each test document as well as a list of incorrect annotations where the Coreferee interpretation differed from the one specified by the training corpus author — information that is invaluable for debugging and rules improvement.
+The training command must be issued from the `coreferencer/` root directory. coreferencer will place a zip file into `<log-dir>`.
+Alongside the accuracy for each model, the files in the zip file show the coreference chains produced for each test document as well as a list of incorrect annotations where the coreferencer interpretation differed from the one specified by the training corpus author — information that is invaluable for debugging and rules improvement.
 As an example, the training command for English is:

 ```
-python3 -m coreferee train --lang en --loader ParCorLoader,LitBankANNLoader --data <training-data-dir> --log <log-dir>
+python3 -m coreferencer train --lang en --loader ParCorLoader,LitBankANNLoader --data <training-data-dir> --log <log-dir>
 ```

 10) Once you are happy with your models, install them.
-The command must be issued from the `coreferee/` root directory, otherwise Coreferee will attempt to download the models from GitHub where they are not yet present:
+The command must be issued from the `coreferencer/` root directory, otherwise coreferencer will attempt to download the models from GitHub where they are not yet present:

 ```
-python3 -m coreferee install <ISO 639-1>
+python3 -m coreferencer install <ISO 639-1>
 ```

-11) Before you attempt any regression tests that involve running Coreferee as part of the spaCy pipe, you must remove the `add_coreferee=False` parameter you added above.
+11) Before you attempt any regression tests that involve running coreferencer as part of the spaCy pipe, you must remove the `add_coreferencer=False` parameter you added above.
 A setup where the parameter is present in one test file but absent in the other test file will not work because the spaCy models are loaded once per test run.

 12) Again using one of the existing languages as an starting point, create a `test_smoke_tests_<ISO 639-1>.py` file in your test directory.
-The smoke tests are designed to make sure that the basic features of Coreferee are working properly for the language in question and should also cover any features that have posed a particular challenge while developing the rules.
+The smoke tests are designed to make sure that the basic features of coreferencer are working properly for the language in question and should also cover any features that have posed a particular challenge while developing the rules.

 13) Run `pylint` on your `language_specific_rules.py`.
 Obviously there is no need to achieve a perfect score, but issues that can be easily remedied like overlong lines should be addressed.